Adolf Hitler in popular culture

-Adolf Hitler, dictator of Germany from 1933 to 1945, has been represented in popular culture ever since he became a well-known politician in Germany.
+Adolf Hitler, dictator of Nazi Germany from 1933 to 1945, has been represented in popular culture ever since he became a well-known politician in Germany.
 His distinctive image was often parodied by his opponents.
 Parodies became much more prominent outside Germany during his period in power.
 Since the end of World War II representations of Hitler, both serious and satirical, have continued to be prominent in popular culture, sometimes generating significant controversy.
 In many periodicals, books, and movies, Hitler and Nazism fulfill the role of archetypal evil.
 This treatment is not confined to fiction but is widespread amongst nonfiction writers who have discussed him in this vein.
 Hitler has retained a fascination from other perspectives; among many comparable examples is an exhibition at the German Historical Museum which was widely attended.

 Depictions of Hitler during his lifetime

 Numerous works in popular music and literature feature Adolf Hitler prominently.

 In Germany, before he gained power, Hitler was often portrayed satirically in newspaper cartoons and propaganda by political enemies.
 The photomontagist John Heartfield regularly depicted Hitler in absurd ways in his anti-Nazi poster designs.
-After the Nazis came to national power in January 1933, Hitler was mostly depicted as a god-like figure, loved and respected by the German people, as shown for example in Triumph of the Will, which Hitler co-produced.
+After the Nazis came to national power in January 1933, Hitler was mostly depicted as a god-like figure, loved and respected by the German people, as shown for example in the Leni Riefenstahl propaganda film Triumph of the Will (1935), which Hitler co-produced.

-An exception was the German film Das Testament des Dr. Mabuse (The Testament of Dr. Mabuse) from 1933, which was banned by the Nazi propaganda ministry.
-Many critics consider Fritz Lang's depiction of a homicidal maniac masterminding a criminal empire from within the walls of a criminal asylum to be an allegory of the Nazi ascent to power in Germany.
+An exception was the German Fritz Lang film Das Testament des Dr. Mabuse (The Testament of Dr. Mabuse) from 1933, which was banned by the Nazi propaganda ministry.
+Many critics consider Lang's depiction of a homicidal maniac masterminding a criminal empire from within the walls of a criminal asylum to be an allegory of the Nazi ascent to power in Germany.

-Outside Germany Hitler's persona was often parodied.
-George Bernard Shaw's 1936 play Geneva includes a caricature of Hitler as Herr Battler, appearing at an international tribunal with his friends Signor Bombardone (Mussolini) and General Flanco (Franco).
-There are numerous cartoons satirising his distinctive features, such as those by David Low.
+Outside Germany, Hitler's persona was often parodied.
+The George Bernard Shaw play Geneva (1936) includes a caricature of Hitler as "Herr Battler", appearing at an international tribunal with his friends "Signor Bombardone" (Mussolini) and "General Flanco" (Franco).
+Numerous cartoons satirize his distinctive features, such as those by David Low.